 Maybe you don’t know how to help—or even feel guilty that you have never suffered for your faith.
 But the Bible is clear about the part Christians are to play in supporting our brothers and sisters in Christ:

-“Continue to remember those in prison as if you were together with them in prison, and those who are mistreated as if you yourselves were suffering” Hebrews 13:3.
+“Remember those in prison as if you were together with them in prison, and those who are mistreated as if you yourselves were suffering.”
+(Hebrews 13:3)

-Syrian Christians are being forced by ISIS to “convert to Islam, pay a tax, or face death.”
+ISIS has forced thousands of Syrian Christians to flee their homes or “convert to Islam, pay a tax, or face death.”

 Myanmar is currently ranked by the World Watch List as the 23rd most dangerous place in the world for Christians.